Marc Gasol: 2018–19 season: Final season in Memphis

 In November 2018, Gasol passed Zach Randolph (5,612) to become the Grizzlies' all-time career rebound leader.
 In December, Gasol made at least one 3-pointer in 13 consecutive games, which tied a career-high.
 He set a new record in the first game of January, making a 3-pointer in his 14th straight game on January 2 against the Detroit Pistons.
 The streak ended at 15 games.
 On January 23, he recorded his fifth career triple-double with 22 points, 17 rebounds, and 10 assists in a 118–107 loss to the Charlotte Hornets.
+This would end nearly two decades of a Gasol brother being on the Grizzlies roster.

 Toronto Raptors (2019–2020)

 On February 7, 2019, Gasol was traded to the Toronto Raptors in exchange for C. J. Miles, Jonas Valančiūnas, Delon Wright and a 2024 second-round draft pick.
 He made his debut for the Raptors two days later, recording seven points and six rebounds in 19 minutes off the bench in a 104–99 win over the New York Knicks.
 Gasol soon stepped into the starting center role in Toronto, and his pass-first offensive approach helped the Raptors become the NBA's top 3-point shooting team over the second half of the season.
 He helped the Raptors reach the 2019 NBA Finals.
 In his first ever NBA Finals game, Gasol scored 20 points and grabbed 7 rebounds in a win.
-After defeating the Golden State Warriors in six games, Marc joins his brother Pau, and his two championships in 2009 and 2010, as the first set of brothers to win NBA titles.
+After defeating the Golden State Warriors in six games, Marc joined his brother Pau, and his two championships in 2009 and 2010, as the first set of brothers to win NBA titles.

 On June 26, 2019, Gasol opted in with the Toronto Raptors by exercising his $25.6 million player option for the 2019–20 season.
 On November 25, 2019, despite only scoring 3 points, Gasol had his best game of the season with 6 rebounds and 9 assists while holding Joel Embiid scoreless for the first time in his career in a 101–96 win over the Philadelphia 76ers.